 - Lack of rectal connection: A series of procedures may be required to create an appropriate connection.
 A colostomy will be created to allow for stool to be collected in a bag outside the abdomen.
 The next step is to attach the rectum to the anus.
 The final step may be performed 2-3 months later, allowing for the surgeon to close the colostomy so the child will start passing stools through the rectum.

-University of Michigan surgeons specialize in minimally invasive techniques whenever possible.
+Michigan Medicine surgeons specialize in minimally invasive techniques whenever possible.
 In addition, we are the one of only two programs in the world to offer the surgical treatment of imperforate anus using MRI surgical guidance to allow for optimal positioning of the new anal rectal canal to minimize muscle deficiency and continence issues.

 Depending on the severity of the malformation, your child may have varying levels of long-term care needs.
 Importantly, our Colorectal Surgery Program will provide this long-term care throughout his or her childhood.